According to research conducted in May 2015 by Statista, there are more than 3 million apps available for download in the main app stores for mobile.

 Relevance is the level of importance of a particular keyword for the hearing of the app.
 Irrelevant keywords will not lead to any conversion.
-Therefore, you must try to find the words with which users search for apps like yours, either through technical terms, abbreviations or phrases commonly used.
+Therefore, you must try to find the words with which users search for apps like yours.
+You can do it either through technical terms, abbreviations or phrases commonly used.

 You must seek words, not from the perspective of the brand but the user.
 Sometimes it’s okay to ask for help from family and friends to find words that relate to your app because they are not contaminated with your terminology on the project.
 On the other hand, you must bear in mind that it would make no sense to include keywords that relate well to your project, but these disappoint users who do not find what they are looking for.

 Another important aspect to consider is how difficult it is for a particular keyword to rank in the top 10 on a scale from 0 to 10; 0 being an easy level and 10 the most difficult level.

 The difficulty is very important in relation to traffic.
 If I have a keyword that has a huge traffic, but a high difficulty will not have an increase in downloads.
 Conversely, if I have a lower number of searches, but a lower difficulty will have definitely an increase in downloads.

 It is useful to note that the keywords with a high difficulty generally have more traffic, but what is the difficulty in identifying the target that we have to consider to increase downloads?

 If your application is already on the store you need to find the average value of the difficulty for the keywords used.
 It identifies the difficulty of the keywords used up to that point, the stack with each other and making a division by the number of keywords spread.
 The average value is our starting point.
 We can then choose keywords that have a difficulty value equal to or lower than the mean value obtained.

 If instead, it is a new application should be taken as a reference value of difficulty equal to or less than 3.